-- Chain termination method / Sauger method
+- Chain termination method / Sanger method

 - Chemical degradation method / Maxam Gilbert method.

 - Pyrosequencing method

-10.6.1 Chain termination method / Sanger method
+14.7.1 Chain termination method / Sanger method

-The enzymatic chain termination method was developed by Frederick Sauger and coworkers in the year 1977.
-The method is based on the DNA polymerase - dependent synthesis of a complementary DNA stand in the presence of natural deoxynucleotides (dNTPs) and dideoxy nucleotides (ddNTPs) that serve as terminators.
+The enzymatic chain termination method was developed by Frederick Sanger and coworkers in the year 1977.
+The method is based on the DNA polymerase - dependent synthesis of a complementary DNA stand in the presence of natural deoxynucleotides (dNTPs) and dideoxynucleotides (ddNTPs) that serve as terminators.
 The enzymatic synthesis of DNA takes place by the sequential formation of a phosphodiester bond between the free 5' phosphate group of an incoming nucleotide and the 3' OH group of the growing chain.
 This process takes place throughout the length of the DNA molecule.
-The strand synthesis reaction, which is catalyzed by a DNA polymerase enzyme and required the four deoxyribonucleotide triphosphates (dNTPs - dATPs, dGTPs, dCTPs, dTTPs) as substrates.
+The strand synthesis reaction, which is catalyzed by a DNA polymerase enzyme and required the four deoxyribonucleotide triphosphates (dNTPs, dATPs, dGTPs, dCTPs, dTTPs) as substrates.
 In the presence of a dideoxynucleotide, the synthesis of DNA stalls because the diphosphate bond cannot be formed as dideoxynucleotide lack 3' OH group instead have a 3' H group.
-The chain terminates at that point and the last base in the 3' end of the chain is a dideoxy terminator.
-In Sauger's sequencing technique each dideoxynucleotides is labeled with a different fluorescent marker.